jubatus/website/source/en/api_unlearner.rst

      (String)

    :seed:
      Specify random seed when you use ``random`` for unlearning strategy.
      If you set the same seed and do the same learn, you will get the same result.
      It may be useful when you examine the result repeatedly.
+     If not specified, system clock is used as seed parameter.
+     So you will get different result each experiment.

      * range of value: 0 < ``seed`` < 9223372036854775808

 .. describe:: example